alexeynl/BrowserExtensionStreamAudio/README.md

 http://\<ip\>:81/audiostream.cgi?user=\<username\>&pwd=\<password\>&streamid=0&filename=

-this extension may works in you case.
+this extension may works in your case.

 Extension only works with Mozilla Firefox (at least 110.0.1 version).